 (Note) This item is present only when you install a CPU that supports this feature.
 For more information about Intel® CPUs' unique features, please visit Intel's website.

 ▶ Advanced CPU Core Settings

-CPU Clock Ratio, CPU Frequency
+CPU Clock Ratio, CPU Frequency, FCLK Frequency for Early Power On

-The settings above are synchronous to those under the same items on the Advanced Frequency Settings menu
+The settings above are synchronous to those under the same items on the Advanced Frequency Settings